simoncozens/fonts-and-layout/localisation.md

 ## Arabic, Urdu and Sindhi

 In the various languages which make use of the Arabic script, there are sometimes locally expected variations of the glyph set - for instance, we mentioned the variant numbers four, five and seven in Urdu.
 The expected form of the letter heh differs in Urdu, Sindhi, Pakari and Kurdish.
-In Persian, a language-specific form of kaf (ک, U+06A9 ARABIC LETTER KEHEH) is preferred over the usual form of kaf (ك, U+0643 ARABIC LETTER KAF); however, Persian documents may encode kaf with using U+0643, so fonts supporting Persian should substitute kaf with the "keheh" form.
-All of these substitutions can be made using the language-sepcific `locl` feature trick we saw above.
+In Persian, a language-specific form of kaf (ک, U+06A9 ARABIC LETTER KEHEH) is preferred over the usual form of kaf (ك, U+0643 ARABIC LETTER KAF).
+All of these substitutions can be made using the language-specific `locl` feature trick we saw above.

 > "How do I know all this stuff?"
 Well, part of good type design is doing your research: looking into exemplars and documents showing local expectations, testing your designs with native readers, and so on.
 But there's also a growing number of people collating and documenting this kind of language-specific information.
 As we've mentioned, the Unicode Standard, and the original script encoding proposals for Unicode, give some background information on how the script works.
 I've also added a list of resources to the end of this chapter which collects some of the best sources for type design information.

+> One of those resources is Jonathan Kew's notes on variant Arabic characters in different scripts.
+He mentions there that some Persian documents may encode kaf with using U+0643, so fonts supporting Persian *may* wish to substitute kaf with the "keheh" form; other documents, however, might use U+06A9 to represent Persian kaf but retain the use of U+0643 to deliberately refer to the standard Arabic kaf - in which case you may *not* want to make that glyph substitution.
+Think about your intended audience when substituting encoded characters.

 Arabic additionally has a number of design styles representing its calligraphic origins.
 These different styles require a greater or lesser degree of calligraphic complexity, nastaleeq being the most complex.
 The font designer's challenge is to provide an adequate number of contextual substitutions to create a natural and pleasing effect.
 As you consider the appropriate ways of writing different pairs of letters together, the more ligature forms you envision for your font, the more complex you can expect the feature processing to be.